Joystream/joystream-landing/testnets/rome/README.md

  - **Build/CI system:** Yes
  - **Target Platforms:** Cross-platform and cross-browser.
  - **New/Altered Functionality**:
-    - Integration with new storage/distribution system
+    - Integration with new Substrate Storage and Distribution Network (SSDN)
     - New Working Group `*` module integration
     - Support new proposal type
     - *fill in*